Are You Confident of the Diagnosis?

 Characteristic findings on physical examination

-Acute: The clinical picture may be very variable but in principle there is redness, with or without pus (around the nail plate or beneath the nail bed), and swelling around the nail plates (usually lateral and or proximal nail folds) (
+Acute: The clinical picture may be very variable but in principle there is redness, with or without pus (around the nail plate or beneath the nail bed), and swelling around the nail plates (usually lateral and or proximal nail folds) (Figure 1).
+Acute paronychia causes warmth and variable pain along the nail margin; mild pressure on the nail folds may provoke severe pain.

-Chronic: Clinical features of chronic paronychia are similar to those associated with acute paronychia, but usually there is no pus accumulation (
+Chronic: Clinical features of chronic paronychia are similar to those associated with acute paronychia, but usually there is no pus accumulation (Figure 2).
+In the chronic phase there are several changes in the plate, such as thick, rough, ridges or other nail deformations.

 Expected results of diagnostic studies